javi4554/multiversx-explorer-sentinel/README.md

 ## 🛡️ Features

 - **Address Watchlist**: Maintain a personal watchlist of MultiversX addresses with custom labels
-- **Visual Alerts**: Automatically highlights watched addresses with eye-catching visual styles
+- **Visual Alerts**: Automatically highlights watched addresses with eye-catching visual styles on both MultiversX Explorer and the MultiversX Wallet.
 - **Transaction Monitoring**: Identifies flagged addresses in transaction tables and account details
 - **Search Functionality**: Easily find and manage addresses in your watchlist
 - **Modern UI**: Clean, dark-themed interface with intuitive controls